-What you’ve just taught your child is that being handicapped is a bad thing.
+When you respond this way, you are inadvertently teaching your child is that being handicapped is a bad thing.
 A shameful thing which we don’t talk about in public.
-You have implied that it is something we should all feel bad about and that it’s better not to think about it.
+You have implied that disability is something we should all feel bad about and that it’s better not to think about it.

 And you’ve also discouraged your child from being curious and making observations about the world around them.

-I quietly said to him “Yes, people come in all shapes and sizes.
-It looks like he’s on his way into the library just like we are.
+Once, on our way into the library, my then 5 year old son said very loudly – “that man is really fat!”
+I quietly said to him “Yes, people come in all shapes and sizes.”
+Then I observed: “He’s on his way into the library just like we are.
 Looks like you both love to read.”
 Later on, I had a conversation with my son about it.
-I explained that although we as a family do not believe that it is bad if someone is fat, other people in our society do.
-So, saying loudly that someone is fat might seem like an insult to them, and might hurt their feelings.
-I encouraged him to make observations like that more quietly in the future.
-Or ask me later about the people that we see.
+I explained that although we as a family do not believe that it is bad if someone is heavy, other people in our society do.
+So, saying loudly that someone is fat might feel like an insult to them, and might hurt their feelings.
+I encouraged him in the future to make observations like that more quietly, or save them to ask me later.